 Nursebuddy has carried out its biggest ever survey of care worker happiness, to understand what makes a good or bad day at work in homecare.

-Almost 85,000 anonymous responses to our in-app Carer Wellbeing Survey were analysed (four times as many as last year).
+Almost 85,000 anonymous responses to our in-app Carer Wellbeing Survey were analysed - that's four times as many as last year.
 We looked at how often carers reported having a good or a bad day, as well as trying to understand why that was.
 So what's changed?

 Causes of bad days in homecare